 MP for Leicester East

-Shivani Raja is the Conservative Member of Parliament for Leicester East, elected on 4 July 2024.
-She serves on the Women and Equalities Committee (November 2024 to June 2025).
-In Parliament, she is positioned on the centre-right and has a record of high party loyalty.
+Shivani Raja is the Conservative MP for Leicester East, elected in July 2024.
+She serves as a backbench MP and has sat on the Women and Equalities Committee from November 2024 to June 2025.
+Her parliamentary work includes a focus on equality issues.

-Declared financial interests include land and property holdings (inside or outside the UK) and miscellaneous interests.
+Declared financial interests include land and property holdings, miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026